sharafc/coding-guidelines/javascript/README.md

 }
 ```

+## Commenting

-### Use /** ... */ for multi-line comments.
+### Use /** ... */ for multi-line comments and JsDoc.
 Include a description, specify types and values for all parameters and return values.
+This is necessary if you use something like [JsDoc](http://usejsdoc.org/).
+Even if not it helps to understand the code and many IDEs will interpret the documentation.

 ```javascript
 // bad